akinteldev/booksmith/templates/logues_template.md

 ### Maximum Lengths

-- Foreword: 900 words maximum.
+- Foreword: aim for 900 words.
-- Introduction: 1,500 words maximum.
+- Introduction: aim for 1,500 words.
-- Prologue: 1,500 words maximum.
+- Prologue: aim for 1,500 words.
-- Epilogue: 1,200 words maximum.
+- Epilogue: aim for 1,200 words.
-- Glossary: 2,000 words maximum.
+- Glossary: aim for 2,000 words.

 ### Required Content
 {{specific_requirements_for_this_logue}}